 In recent years, Costa Rica has made an effort to develop its tourism industry while also preserving its natural environment.
 As a result, Costa Rica is now a popular destination for both adventure seekers and nature lovers.
 Whether you are looking for an adrenaline-fueled vacation or a relaxing getaway, Costa Rica has something to offer.

-The Dry Season in Costa Rica (January through April )
+What is the hottest month in Costa Rica?
+(January through April )

 Secondly, the heat can be intense.
 Make sure to pack plenty of sunscreens and stay hydrated.
 And finally, beware of the dreaded no-see-ums.
 These tiny biting insects are most active during the dry season, and they’re not afraid to bite.
 With that said, the dry season is still an excellent time to visit Costa Rica.
 The weather is beautiful and the crowds are thin.
 Just be prepared for a little bit of everything.